 Phaplu Everest base camp trek follows the footsteps of famous Edmund Hillary and Tenzing Sherpa and ends with an ascent of Kala Patthar.
-Kala Patthar is known as mountain black stone, the best place for a viewpoint.
+Kala Patthar is known as mountain black stone, the best place to watch the tallest Mountains.

-Base camp hike everest starts an with an express overland jeep drive from Kathmandu to Phaplu.
+Base camp hike Everest starts with an express overland jeep drive from Kathmandu to Phaplu.
 It is another best option rather than adventure flying to Lukla.
-While on the road drive you will have a witness with an amazing landscape, hills and the colorful valleys.
+While on the road drive you will have a witness an amazing landscape, hills, and colorful valleys.

-Everest Icefall glacier with huge ice pinnacles soaring to unbelievable height before reaching the Everest Basecamp.
-From Phaplu to everest base camp distance is roughly 60 kilometers on way.
-Base camp tours Everest is suitable for all age walkers looking for something a little bit tough challenge.
+Mount Everest Icefall glacier with huge ice pinnacles soaring to fantastic height before reaching the Everest Basecamp.
+From Phaplu to Everest base camp distance is roughly 60 kilometers on way.
+Base camp tours Everest is appropriate for all age walkers looking for something a little bit tough challenge.
 Our program always includes rest days and build up gradually, in order to acclimatize to the altitude.

 On your Everest view trek, you can walk at your own pace, with a lot of stops for rest.
 Salleri/Phaplu to Everest base camp trek drive in fly out is reasonable for the individuals who need to get very much acclimatized amid the trek rather than direct arriving at Lukla air terminal.

 Everest trek route beginning from Phaplu rise up to Kalapatthar hill has dependably the best time to visit in March, April, and May in the spring season while the national blossom Rhododendrons are sprouting and the woods swings to the beautiful.
 Moreover, visiting Kalapatthar and base camp is likewise the best time in September, October, November, December while the days are sun sparkling, clear skies, and beautiful green slopes and the valleys.

 What is the best time of the year to trek Everest Base Camp?